percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/google.md

 ## MySQL

+To add a MySQL instance on Google Cloud:
+{.power-number}

 1. [Set up a MySQL instance on Google Cloud][GOOGLE_CLOUD_MYSQL].

 2. The database server must be accessible by PMM Client.
 If PMM Client is not also hosted on GCP, you will need to add a network interface with a public interface.

-3. Configure *Performance Schema* on the MySQL server.
+3. Configure **Performance Schema** on the MySQL server.
 Using the GCP console's *Cloud Shell* or your own `gcloud` installation, run:

     ```sh
     gcloud sql instances patch <instance_name> --database-flags performance_schema=on